cloudfoundry-community-attic/bosh-solo/README.md

 # bosh-solo

-Develop, test and deploy BOSH releases without BOSH
+Develop, test and deploy BOSH releases without BOSH.
+It makes developing BOSH releases suck a lot less.

+BOSH releases describe a complete running system from the ground up - compiled packages from source, templated configuration files, and monit to start/stop processes.
+BOSH itself then allows you to deploy your release across 1 or more VMs with optional persistent disks on the target infrastructure of your choice.

 This is a tool to iteratively develop and test a BOSH release in a local or remote VM, without needing to use a running BOSH system.